Portal (series): Portal 2

 Portal 2 was released as a standalone game in April 2011 on both computers and consoles.
-It is considered as one of the greatest video games of all time by numerous publications and critics.
+It is considered one of the greatest video games of all time by numerous publications and critics.
 It received acclaim for its gameplay, pacing, dark humor, writing, the voice work of McLain, Merchant, and Simmons, and its challenging but surmountable learning curve.

 Portal: Companion Collection

 Portal: Companion Collection is a compilation of both games and Still Alive content released for Nintendo Switch on June 28, 2022.
 The port was developed in collaboration with Nvidia Lightspeed Studios.